Choosing the right set of irons is one of the most critical decisions a golfer can make.

 All this to say that choosing the right set of irons is paramount to not only playing your best golf but also representing yourself as a golfer.

-Lucky for all of us, there is no shortage of excellent golf iron options now that the latest are being rolled out for 2024.
+Lucky for all of us, there is no shortage of excellent golf iron options that have been rolled out over the past year.
 Manufacturers continue to refine their products, using evolving technology and materials to create constant improvements.
 Today’s irons are far superior to the tools available to the golfers of yesteryear.
 They’re easier to hit and they make the ball fly straighter and further.
 That is if you choose the model that fits your individual game.

 And that’s the downside.
 So many options means that there are wrong choices available.